bellhyve/ngbuddy/FAQ.md

 **Can this coexist with my if_bridge (epair/tap) setup?**

-You bet; an if_bridge interface and eiface (Netgraph interface) can share a network through a bridge, including a physical or private network with DHCP.
+Yes; an if_bridge interface and eiface (Netgraph interface) can share a network through a bridge, including a physical or private network with DHCP.
 Try `ifconfig bridge0 addm nghost0` to link your "private" ngup interfaces to your if_bridge epairs/taps/etc. This is handy for an in-place virtual jail migration from epair to netgraph.

-**How do I make a PNG Netgraph map of my insane ngup configuration?**

-Use the graphviz package:

-`ngctl dot | dot -T png -o map.png`

-Also see the script in the Netgraph Buddy repo, `ng-buddy-mermaid.awk` to create a Mermaid-JS diagram that is vm-bhyve and jail name aware: https://github.com/bellhyve/netgraph-buddy/blob/dev/share/ng-buddy/ng-buddy-mermaid-js.awk

-This is likely to be published in the FreeBSD port soon.

-**Why does this file look like you've never used markdown before?**

-¯\_(ツ)_/¯